AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ---

-# Add users and create user groups {#add-users-and-create-user-groups}
+# Add users and create user groups

 Learn how to add users or user groups in Captivate Prime application.